Not all links are created equal.

 Well over 3,000 links, from 321 referring domains and climbing:

-You can find newsworthy content that’s both helpful and interesting in your industry using Buzzsumo.
-Just input your primary keyword and click on the “Go” button:
+You can find content that’s both helpful and interesting in your industry using Ubersuggest.
+Just input your primary keyword and click on the “search” button:

 You can model these titles and craft even more clickable ones of your own.
 That way, you’ll attract the right audience to your content, since 8 out of 10 persons read the headline.